-New Photos Of Jessa Duggar’s Daughter Ivy Jane Captivates Fans
+New Photos Of Jessa Duggar’s Daughter Ivy Jane Captivate Fans

 Jessa Duggar is a busy mom of three kids now, so it’s understandable that she doesn’t have as much time for social media these days.
-Her baby girl, Ivy Jane, is almost 3 months old now and fans have been anxious to see how much she has grown.
-It’s been a month since the Counting On star has posted a photo of her, but now there are new photos that have emerged that has Duggar fans melting.
+Her baby girl, Ivy Jane, is almost 3-months-old now and fans have been anxious to see how much she has grown.
+It’s been a month since the Counting On star has posted a photo of her, but now, there are new photos that have emerged that has Duggar fans melting.

 The pictures of Ivy were not posted by Jessa or her husband, Ben Seewald.
 It was Grandpa and Grandma Seewald who shared their sweet granddaughter on the family’s Instagram.
 The series of three snapshots revealed that the little girl is smiling now and she has her daddy completely wrapped around her little finger.
 One of the pictures shows Ben staring at his daughter as she is lying on a blanket.
 Her little hand is up in the air and she appears to be waving at him.

-Ben had said when Ivy Jane was born what a special moment it was to know that he now has a daughter to raise.
-It looks like he is still entranced by his little bundle of joy.
-Duggar fans seem to be as well.
+Ben had said when Ivy Jane was born, it was a special moment to know that he now has a daughter to raise.
+Nowadays, it looks like he is still entranced by his little bundle of joy, but Duggar fans seem to be as well.
 However, they can’t seem to agree with who she resembles in the family.
 Many people have said all along that she looks very much like her big brother, Spurgeon.
-Others say that she resembles either Jessa or Ben, or a combination of both parents.
+Others say that she resembles either Jessa or Ben or a combination of both parents.
 Ivy Jane’s eyes seem to be as dark as her cousin Felicity’s.

 I pretty much only give her a pacifier for car rides, so she’s not super good at taking it— but every time it goes in her mouth, she puts both little fists up on her cheeks like this. ???????????? pic.twitter.com/UTChE8ICiq